sally-xu-42/Constrained_Sequential_Inference/Readme.md

 ## Installing Dependencies
 The Python dependencies which can be directly installed via pip are in `requirements.txt`.

+We recommend to use python 3.7

+## Testing
+We provide some unit tests under `gcd/tests`.
+You can run `pytest` to check if automata functionalities work as expected.

 ### Installation Issues
 Here is one common error and what worked for us to fix it.